AZURE-ARC-0/voxta-linux/src/server/Voxta.Server/Data/README.txt

-﻿This is the ChatMate data directory, where the database and stored files will be created.
+﻿This is the Voxta data directory, where the database and stored files will be created.